Skip to content

 />

-• Do not collect the click event of a certain component
+• Do not collect a component's click event

 <Button title="Action Click"